gazebosim/gz-sim/doc/distributed_simulation.md

 Each ign-gazebo instance has the ability to run with the `--distributed` flag.
 When the flag is present, the instance attempts to join a distributed simulation environment by utilizing `ign-transport`.
-Ign-transport is used to register and track available peers, as well as syncronize clock and state among multiple distributed environment participants.
+Ign-transport is used to register and track available peers, as well as synchronize clock and state among multiple distributed environment participants.

 Distributed environment participants can take one of the following roles.

-* Primary - responsible for distributing work and syncronizing clocks among the other pariticipants
+* Primary - responsible for distributing work and synchronizing clocks among the other participants
 * Secondary - responsible for receiving work from the primary instance and executing physics and sensor simulation.
 Results are reported back to the Primary.